 Only reports of high originality and an extensive work up of the case will be considered for publication as full reports (with abstract).
 Most case reports will, if accepted, be presented as Short Communications (without abstract).
 Please inform the Editor if you feel that the paper is strong enough to be a full report.
-A Short Communication should fit within 2 printed pages, including figures and tables.
-However, e-supplements may additionally be accepted.
+A Short Communication should fit within 2 typeset pages, including figures and tables.
+However, additional supplementary material may be accepted.
 Occasionally, a case report with little news value but a high educational value may be accepted as Quiz.